nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 7.
 Within `MainWindow#executeCommand()`, `MainWindow#handleStockView()` is called.
 Within this method call, `MainWindow#updateStockView()` which creates a `StockViewWindow` and update the details of the Stock to be displayed in the **Stock View** tab.

 Step 8.
-Warenagerr jumps to the **Stock View** tab, where the details of the Stock are displayed.
+Warenager jumps to the **Stock View** tab, where the details of the Stock are displayed.

 #### Sequence Diagram
 The following sequence diagram shows how the Logic of Stock View feature works for Example 1:

 ![Stock View Feature Logic Sequence Diagram](images/StockViewLogicSequenceDiagram.png)

 The following sequence diagram shows how the UI of Stock View feature works for Example 1:

 ![Stock View Feature UI Sequence Diagram](images/StockViewUISequenceDiagram.png)

 #### Activity Diagram
 The following activity diagram summarizes what happens when the Stock View feature is triggered:

 ![Stock View Feature Activity Diagram](images/StockViewActivityDiagram.png)

 #### Design Consideration